itszerrin/JLLM-Wrapper/README.md

 It's recommended to use just any popular character because JAI won't take them down.
 """

-api = API(jwt) # replace jwt with the actual variable for you that holds your JWT value.
+api = API(jwt, "0d97bea1-eb06-4093-a470-c7945d14a58a_character-willson-wang") # replace jwt with the actual variable for you that holds your JWT value.
 ```

 3. Preparing your parameters: